spm/spm-docs/docs/tutorials/beginners/fmri/preprocessing.md

 ## Coregistration

 Select `Coregister (Estimate)` from the
-`Coregister` pull-down menu.
+`Coregister` pull-down on the "Menu" window.
 This will call up the specification of a coregistration job in the batch editor window.

 - Highlight `Fixed Image` and then select the mean functional image